 Whether the results implicate a total welfare loss (or a total consumer welfare loss) may be unclear, but the supply-side and demand-side observations are striking, as is the competitive impact favoring the top child-directed YouTube channels.

-Regarding firms' posted policies-as opposed to regulation- Strahilevitz and Kugler conducted an experiment which presented participants with excerpts from privacy policies from Facebook, Google, and Yahoo, along with fictional policy excerpts drafted by the researchers.
-197 They found that many subjects read the policies closely and understood them, 198 but that only about one third of the subjects indicated any willingness to pay any amount of money at all for access to email services that would not employ content-based analysis of the users' emails to serve personalized
+Regarding firms' posted policies - as opposed to regulation - Strahilevitz and Kugler conducted an experiment employing excerpts from privacy policies from Facebook, Google, and Yahoo, along with fictional policy excerpts drafted by the researchers.